danielrosehill/Jerusalem-Shelters-0625/README.md

 - Geolocations and addresses preserved
 - A "full address" field was added which appends ", Jerusalem, Israel" to the local location names to facilitate accessing the locations in geonavigation apps

-## Disclaimer
-While efforts have been made to ensure accuracy, this dataset should not be considered an official source.
-In emergency situations, always follow instructions from local authorities.

 ## Mobile Installation Instructions